First-Iraqi-Bank/fib-wordpress-payment-sdk/README.txt

 ## Description
 This WordPress plugin adds the FIB Payments gateway to WooCommerce, allowing users to make payments using the First Iraqi Bank's payment system.

-## User Authentication Requirement
-For security reasons, users must be registered and logged in before they can proceed with a payment.
-Unauthenticated users will not be able to complete a transaction through the FIB Payments gateway.

 ## Permalink Configuration
 The WordPress permalink should be set as Post name: for example:- http://localhost/wordpress/sample-post/

 You can change this setting in your WordPress Admin Panel → Settings → Permalinks.

-Please note that the permalink should not be set as following (your_wordpress_url/index.php/post), otherwise you will face page not find issue.
+Please note that the permalink should not be set as following (your_wordpress_url/index.php/post), otherwise you will face page not found issue.

 ## Third-Party Services